allin1servicesincorporated-crypto/book/vocs/docs/pages/forge/overview.md

 ---
-description: Forge is a command-line tool for building, testing, and deploying smart contracts with advanced features like fuzzing and gas tracking.
+description: Forge is a command-line tool for building, testing, and deploying smart contracts with advanced features like fuzzing, Withdraw, Transferring Crypto and gas tracking.
 ---

 ## Forge